Lectures on Lie groups over local fields

-\end{defn} It can be shown that compositions of analytic functions are analytic \cite[Theorem, p.\,70]{Ser}.
+It can be shown that compositions of analytic functions are analytic \cite[Theorem, p.\,70]{Ser}.
 We can therefore define an $n$-dimensional analytic manifold~$M$ over a local field~$\K$ in the usual way, namely as a Hausdorff topological space~$M$, equipped with a set~$\cA$ of homeomorphisms $\phi$ from open subsets of~$M$ onto open subsets of $\K^n$ such that the transition map $\psi\circ \phi^{-1}$ is analytic, for all $\phi,\psi\in \cA$.\ and the group inversion

-into analytic maps.\ where $\bO$ $($as in {\rm(\ref{dfnvalr}))} is the valuation ring of~$\K$. \end{prop} \begin{proof} The subgroup $\Iso(\K^n)$ will be open in $\GL_n(\K)$ if we can show that it is an identity neighbourhood.
+into analytic mappings.\ where $\bO$ $($as in {\rm(\ref{dfnvalr}))} is the valuation ring of~$\K$. \end{prop} \begin{proof} The subgroup $\Iso(\K^n)$ will be open in $\GL_n(\K)$ if it is an identity neighbourhood.
 The latter is guaranteed if if we can prove that ${\bf 1}+A\in \Iso(\K^n)$ for all $A\in M_n(\K)$ of operator norm

 However, for each $0\not=x\in \K^n$ we have $\|Ax\|\leq \|A\|_{\op}\|x\|<\|x\|$ and hence $\|({\bf 1}+A)x\|=\|x+Ax\|=\|x\|$ by (\ref{winner}), as the strongest wins.

 Now assume that $\|.\|$ is the maximum norm on $\K^n$, and $A\in \GL_n(\K)$.
 If $A$ is an isometry, then $\|A e_i\|=1$ for the standard basis vector $e_i$ with $j$-th component $\delta_{ij}$, and hence $A\in M_n(\bO)$.
 Likewise, $A^{-1}\in M_n(\bO)$ and hence $A\in \GL_n(\bO)$.
 If $A\in \GL_n(\bO)$, then $\|A x\|\leq \|x\|$ and $\|x\|=\|A^{-1}Ax\|\leq\|Ax\|$, whence $\|Ax\|=\|x\|$ and $A$ is an isometry. \end{proof}